An Observation Of Male Desire

 This discomfort is not innate; it is learned.
 It arises from the absence of education.

-Most men have never been offered a space to understand their own or another man’s body outside the narrow frame of performance and desire.
+Men are not offered a space to understand their own or another man’s body outside the narrow frame of performance and desire.

 The Practice of Peace addresses that absence directly.
 It reframes what is often feared or eroticised as what it truly is: a simple, physiological lesson in presence.